Toryalai1/MiSTer_ArcadeDatabase/README.md

 # Arcade Database

 The [MiSTer](https://github.com/MiSTer-devel/Wiki_MiSTer/wiki) Arcade Database repo contains files and lists about the different arcade core MRAs that are available for MiSTer.
-The purpose of this database is to be used with the [Arcade Organizer script](https://github.com/theypsilon/arcade-organizer "Arcade Organizer script") that [theypsilon](https://github.com/theypsilon "theypsilon") has created.
-While the name is MiSTer Arcade Database, it could be used with any application that uses some sort of an organizer script.

 Anything missing in the database or have a suggestion?
-Create an issue ticket.
+Create an issue ticket or create a pull request.

-I'm in the process of automating so that whoever wants to contribute to the project is only required to edit the CSV file and make a pull request.

-Don't like the structure of the database and want to use your own MAD database?
-Here is a guide on how to do it: https://github.com/theypsilon/MAD_Database_MiSTer

 Auto-Generated JSON DB file at: https://github.com/Toryalai1/MiSTer_ArcadeDatabase/tree/db